-having different years of EUROCAT membership and that only years with good quality healthcare data and high levels of linkage were included.13 Three registries (Norway, Wales and Malta) were national registries covering the whole country.
+The study included data from 12 registries in 9 European countries (Table 1) covering different time periods between 1995 and 2014.
+The different time periods were due to registries having different years of EUROCAT membership and that only years with good quality healthcare data and high levels of linkage were included.13 Three registries (Norway, Wales and Malta) were national registries covering the whole country.
 Four registries covered all 20 birth years of the study period.
 All liveborn children with PRS during the specified birth years were included.

 For the investigation of survival rates, data on mortality were obtained through linkage with vital statistics and mortality databases.
-A detailed description of the methods has been published elsewhere.^{14-16}
+A detailed description of the methods has been published elsewhere.14-16

 Data on hospitalisations and surgical procedures were obtained by electronic linkage to the hospital databases used in the regions and countries covered by the registries.
-For three participating registries (ie, Paris, Norway and Malta), data on hospitalisations were not available for this study.
-Indicators of hospitalisation in children with PRS were compared with those in (1) all children born with any CA and (2) reference children without a CA, previously calculated by the EUROlinkCAT project.17 Reference populations were all liveborn children without CAs from the same population covered by the registry in the same birth years.
-The Tuscany and Northern Netherlands registries used a random sample of their population (10% and 20%, respectively).
+For three participating registries (i.e. Paris, Norway and Malta) data on hospitalisations were not available for this study.
+Indicators of hospitalisation in children with PRS were compared with those in a) all children born with any CA and b) reference children without a CA, previously calculated by the EUROlinkCAT project17.
+Reference populations were all liveborn children without CAs from the same population covered by the registry, in the same birth years.
+The Tuscany and Northern Netherland registries used a random sample of their population (10% and 20%, respectively).
 No reference children were available for the three English registries.
 A detailed description of the EUROlinkCAT methods on hospitalisations has been published elsewhere.17